 - Melaleuca: Used a dab on a couple of small pimples, one on my forehead and one on my cheek.
 It was like I had zapped them with something, because they dried up/faded away in a day or two.

 - OnGuard and Breathe: Shortly after I published my last post about essential oils, Nora and Vivienne both came down with a horrible cold.
 I used OnGuard and Breathe on the bottoms of their feet a few times a day, and I diffused them in Vivienne’s room at night (she seemed to have the worst of the upper respiratory gunk, and so far we only have one diffuser!).
-It didn’t magically cure them overnight or anything, but it was not a cold that lingered—it was gone within a few days.
+It’s definitely not a “cure” (there isn’t one!), but it was not a cold that lingered—it was gone within a few days.
 They also managed to remain pretty comfortable despite the congestion, continuing to sleep through the night without any issue at all.
 Oh, also?
 I rubbed them both on my own feet at night, mostly as a precautionary measure, and did not get sick at all.

 I finally have some of doTERRA’s Fractionated Coconut Oil, so I’m going to begin experimenting with dilution and different blends of oils for different things.
 I also have some Veggie Caps (basically empty capsules) that I’m going to try for protocols that call for ingestion of the oils.
 I’ll definitely share any success stories (and failures, since I want to be honest about what has worked for us and what hasn’t).

 Questions about how you may be able to use essential oils in your own home?
 Leave a comment or email me, I’m happy to help find a solution for you.